930913/super-mega-counter-table/README.md

 This is an entry for Riot's League of Legends API challenge that generates a visualisation of how each champion counters one another.

+## Demo

+A working demo generated from over 42k URF matches is at http://930913.github.io/super-mega-counter-table/supermegacountertable.html

 ## Workings

 config.py contained the configuration for the directory and api key